andr-ew/wrms/README.md

 **o** - old controls how much of the past remains as wrms circle thru time

-**b** - 2 controls for rate/pitch as wrms apprach light speed
+**b** - controls for rate/pitch as wrms apprach light speed

-**s** - length of wrm1 and where he begins - allows tiny bit chopping and subtle delay movement
+**s** - length of wrm 1 and where she begins - allows tiny bit chopping and subtle delay movement. also wrm 1 rate

+**f** - wrm 1 filtering controls

 **>** - config for telepathic inter-wrm time loop communication